mayh0x/mayh0x/README.md

 I'm May! ✨

+I'm a recent graduate student in Computer Science and I'm looking to learn more about programming, looking to start on the front end.

 <!--
 **mayh0x/mayh0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.